Pipedream with Dylan Pierce

 00:32:24 - Dylan Pierce

 Wasting so much time.
-But this just worked.
-I mean, with a, with a static known structure of a page.
+But this just worked, I mean, with a static known structure of a page.

 00:32:34 - Anthony Campolo